|Use your mouse

 albums of light classical music and musical comedy before returning to Toronto

-Born 1930.
-She has blazed a trail for women in the field of political
+had three children.
+She blazed a trail for women in the field of political

 activism, earning a national and international recognition and respect for her

 skills.
 She made an indelible mark in the field of political organization at the

 federal and provincial levels.
 Her talent and her reputation have seen her invited